docQodly/docs/docs/studio/design-webforms/conditionalStates.md

 	<Column.Item width="70%">
 		The <code>Remove condition</code> option is available for users needing to clear out unused or unwanted conditions from the schema.
 This tool helps declutter the configuration space by removing selected conditions or groups of conditions.
 		<br/><br/><br/>
-		Upon initiating deletion, a confirmation popup will appear, requiring user confirmation to proceed .
+		Upon initiating deletion, a confirmation popup will appear, requiring user confirmation to proceed.
 	</Column.Item>
 	<Column.Item width="25%">
 		<img src={require('./img/removeCondition.png').default} style={{borderRadius: '6px'}} />